PhantomChain/docs/docs/faq/voting-delegates.md

 ## Can I vote for multiple delegates?

 You can only vote for one delegate from one address.
-If you want to support multiple delegates you will have to create additional addresses and split up your ARK into multiple addresses.
+If you want to support multiple delegates you will have to create additional addresses and split up your ZINC into multiple addresses.

-## Do i have to re-vote when I receive additional ARK tokens in my wallet?
+## Do i have to re-vote when I receive additional ZINC coins in my wallet?

 No. The vote weight will automatically adapt to your wallet balance for every deposit and withdrawal you make from that address.

 ## Can I vote from an exchange?

-No. You need to send the ARK to your personal ARK address and vote via the official ARK desktop wallet.
+No. You need to send the ZINC to your personal PHANTOM address and vote via the official PHANTOM desktop wallet.

-## I just put all my ARK on a Ledger Nano S, do I need to re-vote?

-Yes.
-New address means new vote.

 ## Do I need to keep my wallet open after I vote?